-\begin{remark}[Improvements with respect to the related literature] To the best of our knowledge, the advertising multiplayer game above has not been solved so far.
+\begin{remark}[Improvements with respect to the related literature] To the best of our knowledge, the advertising multi-player game above has not been solved yet.
 A similar advertising game has been briefly presented in \cite[Section 2.2]{bensoussan2017linear} in the context of certain Linear-Quadratic Stackelberg games.
-In \cite{gozzi2015stochastic}, a one-player game has been considered with $\mu$ and $\nu$ in \eqref{eq:stochastic integro} absolutely continuous with respect the Lebesgue measure.
-Such control problem has been characterized, under the particular setting of \eqref{eq:objectivead} in terms of a system of integral equations, see \cite[equations (30)-(32)]{gozzi2015stochastic}.
-Our framework provides the first solution for a multiplayer advertising game with delay in the individual state and in the mean-field state.
-What is more interesting, is that our framework allows for the inclusion of delay in the control, common and non-semimartingale noise which are not straightforward extensions usually.
+In \cite{gozzi2015stochastic}, a one-player game has been considered with $\mu$ and $\nu$ in \eqref{eq:stochastic integro} absolutely continuous with respect to the Lebesgue measure.
+Such control problem has been characterized, under the particular setting of \eqref{eq:objectivead}, in terms of a system of integral equations, see \cite[equations (30)--(32)]{gozzi2015stochastic}.
+Our framework provides the first {solution method} for a multi-player advertising game with delay in the individual state and in the mean-field state. {Note that it} also allows for the inclusion of delay in the control, common and non-semimartingale noise which are usually not straightforward extensions.
 As the authors point out in \cite[Section 5]{gozzi2015stochastic}: the only technique that seems to work when combining delay in the control and in the state is the framework of viscosity solutions which does not provide enough regularity. \end{remark}

 \begin{remark} Combined with the ideas in Section \ref{S:exsystematic}, we can also incorporate linear time delays in the control $u^i$ and in the dynamics of $x^i$ in \eqref{eq:stochastic integro}; see Lemma~\ref{L:volterralinear} and Remark~\ref{R:volterrasimple}.
-Our framework allows for an immediate solution even when the delays depend on a measure, which usually introduces technical difficulties with the usual infinite dimensional lifts applied in the study of controlled delayed equations; see, for instance, \cite[Remark 1]{gozzi245stochastic} and \cite{gozzi2015stochastic}. \end{remark}
+Our framework allows for {semi-explicit} solutions even when the delays depend on a measure, which usually introduces technical difficulties with the usual infinite dimensional lifts applied in the study of controlled delayed equations; see, for instance, \cite[Remark 1]{gozzi245stochastic} and \cite{gozzi2015stochastic}. \end{remark}